opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 ```
 </details>

-### Search with a neural search
+### Search using a neural search

-To search with neural search, use a `neural` query and provide the model ID of the model set up earlier so that vector embeddings for the query text are generated with the model used at ingestion time:
+To search using a neural search, use a `neural` query and provide the model ID of the model you set up earlier so that vector embeddings for the query text are generated with the model used at ingestion time:

 ```json
 GET /my-nlp-index/_search